 The Actuarial Valuations assume an investment rate of return on the assets in each Retirement System.
 For the Fiscal Year ending June 30, 2009, each Retirement System assumed an investment rate of return of either 8.00% or 8.50%.
 Each Retirement System has since reduced its respective investment rate of return.
-SERS and TRS reduced their respective investment rate of return assumptions to 7.00%, and GARS and JRS reduced their respective investment rate of return assumptions to 6.75% for Fiscal Year 2016.
-SURS reduced its assumed investment rate of return from 7.75% to 7.25% for Fiscal Year 2014, and, in March 2018, the SURS board further reduced its assumed investment rate of return to 6.75%, effective June 30, 2018.
-The reductions previously approved by the Retirement Funds have the effect of increasing the UAAL and the Required Annual Statutory Contribution as the Retirement Systems assume that plan assets will produce less income to pay projected benefits.
+SERS and TRS reduced their respective investment rate of return assumptions to 7.00%, and

+GARS and JRS reduced their respective investment rate of return assumptions to 6.75% for Fiscal Year 2016.
+SURS reduced its assumed investment rate of return to 6.75% for Fiscal Year 2018.
+The reductions previously approved by the Retirement Systems have the effect of increasing the UAAL and the Required Annual Statutory Contribution as the Retirement Systems assume that plan assets will produce less income to pay projected benefits.
 Due to the volatility of the marketplace, however, the actual rate of return earned by the Retirement Systems on their assets may be higher or lower than the assumed rate.
 See Table E-3 for the rates of return on the Retirement Systems' assets for the last ten fiscal years.
 Changes in the Retirement Systems' assets as a result of market performance will lead to an increase or decrease in the UAAL and the Funded Ratio.
 As a result of the State's adoption of the Asset Smoothing Method, however, only a portion of these increases or decreases will be recognized in the current year, with the remaining actuarial gain or loss spread over the remaining four years.
 See "-ACTUARIAL METHODS-Actuarial Value of Assets" above.

 The assumed investment rates of return utilized by the Retirement Systems complied with the requirements of the Prior GASB Standards.
 The New GASB Standards similarly employ a rate, referred to in such statements as the "Discount Rate," which is used to discount the projected benefit payments to current participants to be made by the Retirement Systems to their actuarial present values.
 The Discount Rate may be a blended rate comprised of (1) a long-term expected rate of return on a Retirement System's investments (to the extent that such assets are projected to be sufficient to pay benefits) and (2) a tax-exempt municipal bond rate meeting certain specifications set forth in the New GASB Standards.
-Therefore, in certain cases in which the assets of a Retirement System are not expected to be sufficient to pay the projected benefits of such Retirement System, the Discount Rate calculated pursuant to the New GASB Standards may be lower than the investment rate of return established by the Retirement System when reporting pursuant to the Prior GASB Standards, which will have the effect of increasing the Net Pension Liability of such Retirement System relative to the Net Pension Liability of such Retirement System calculated under the rate determined pursuant to the Prior GASB Standards.
+Therefore, in certain cases in which the assets of a Retirement System are not expected to be sufficient to pay the projected benefits of such Retirement System, the Discount Rate calculated pursuant to the New GASB Standards may be lower than the investment rate of return established by the Retirement System when reporting pursuant to the Prior GASB Standards, which will have the effect of increasing the Net Pension Liability of such Retirement System calculated under the rate determined pursuant to the Prior GASB Standards.
 See "-NET PENSION LIABILITY" herein for information regarding the sensitivity of the Net Pension Liability to changes in the Discount Rate.

 Adverse market conditions resulted in negative investment returns on the Retirement Systems' assets in Fiscal Years 2008 and 2009, resulting in a significant reduction in the Funded Ratio and a corresponding increase in the UAAL.
-In addition, the Retirement Systems experienced investment returns significantly below those assumed by the Retirement Systems for the fiscal year ended June 30, 2016 which, combined with changes in certain actuarial assumptions by certain of the Retirement Systems, as well as other factors, caused an increase in the Retirement System's UAAL and a decrease in the Funded Ratio of the Retirement Systems as of June 30, 2016, as well as an increase in the certified contribution to the Retirement System for Fiscal Year 2018 to \$7,911 million.
-Although positive investment returns were achieved in some intervening fiscal years, including the fiscal year ended June 30, 2017, no assurance can be given that negative trends in investment performance will not occur again in subsequent fiscal years, thereby resulting in a reduction in the Funded Ratio and a corresponding increase in the UAAL when considered independently of other factors.
+No assurance can be given that negative trends in investment performance will not occur again in subsequent fiscal years, thereby resulting in a reduction in the Funded Ratio and a corresponding increase in the UAAL when considered independently of other factors.

-TABLE E-3 - INVESTMENT RATES OF RETURN, FISCAL YEARS 2008-2017
+TABLE E-3 - INVESTMENT RATES OF RETURN, FISCAL YEARS 2009-2018